JCMexplains/writing-for-success-2023/textbook.md

 residents about a different schedule of daily meals in Papua, New Guinea, you would need to cite that information for them (but not for residents of Papua, New Guinea).

-**When in doubt, cite!** You will look slightly silly if you cite that the moon orbits the sun.
+**When in doubt, cite!** You might look slightly silly if you cite that the moon orbits the Earth.
 But you could get a zero if you don't cite when you need to.

 Your in-text citations should do the following:
-- Clearly indicate the specific sources also referenced in the works cited
+- Clearly indicate the specific sources also referenced in the Works Cited
 - Specifically identify the location of the information that you used
 - Keep the citation clear and concise, always confirming its accuracy